 A good rabbit hutch is vital to your rabbit enclosure.
 A rabbit hutch is a secure place your rabbits can sleep at night or a safe space where they can be when you are away for extended times.
 It is their home base, and where you will likely keep their food, water & hay.

 The ideal rabbit hutch is at minimum 6 feet long by 2 feet wide.
 Your rabbit should be able to take a few hops across the length of his cage.
 He should also be able to stand up on his back feet without hitting his head, so it should be at least 2 feet tall.
 If you are keeping multiple rabbits in the same cage, go as big as you can to give them plenty of space.
-Click here for a more in-depth view of my rabbit hutch
+Click here for a more in-depth view of my first rabbit area.
+Click here to view my current rabbit area inside my barn.

 There should be a space with solid walls that is enclosed where they can “hide”.
 If the hutch is all wire with no private space, your rabbit is going to feel very exposed, especially when it’s dark.
 Rabbits in the wild live in cozy, underground burrows.
 Without their safe space, they will be stressed and will probably have a hard time sleeping.
 It will also provide a place for them to escape the weather.
 Make the enclosed space cozy with deep hay or straw to snuggle in or even add some old blankets or a cat bed.